Avalice/AvaliceOnline/faq.md

 - **Active times:** `!selfrole <time> / !selfrole remove <time>`
   - `!selfrole list` to list

+## How do I start/run compelling scenes?
+Try to describe a scene people can freely explore without being overwhelmed with options.
+Examples of good elements are: things to watch unfold, situations to become directly involved in, or even schemes to provoke.
+Leave things open-ended, but not completely directionless.

+Remember: most fun comes from having choices to explore.
+That can be anything from "look for the fusebox", to "light a candle and continue on", to "go home and take a nap", as long as there's a chance for a character to be themselves.

+## How do I respond to/continue a scene?
+### Guidelines:
+The code of conduct has some suggestions:
+- Ask, observe, and investigate;
+- Give others a chance to react before continuing;
+- React to the situation as your character would.
+If you need more info, ask.

+Present vs. future tense writing: either is fine, as long as events make sense and are in order.
+Readability is more important than a rigid writing style.

+### Keeping things moving
+To prevent the need to roleplay every time instant, it's fair to say *"if x happens, I would do y, otherwise z."* Just keep it realistic and don't use this for metagaming.

+E.g. *"He holds the filled cup to out Eric, stepping around to sit at the table if his silent offer is taken.
+If that fails, he'll just go ahead and leave it nearby."*

+### Deciding what to do next
+People talk a lot unless there's an efficient plan in action.
+Sometimes talking something through in-character can inspire new options.
+- Try not to make a scene purely dialogue, unless it's meant to be a conversation.
+- Non-verbal cues and odd tells can be good ways to spark off more hesitant topics.
+- Above all, try to keep things lively, so long as it doesn't get in the way of storytelling.

+It may also help to step back and consider your character's goals:
+- What did they tag along to accomplish or gain?
+- Are there any opportunities to work towards their non-immediate goals in the present scenario?
+- Consider their core motivations, and how they can fulfill them in the present.
+- If your character doesn't have a clear purpose in the scene, how can they naturally shift things to a new topic?

+### Contributing new elements
+Unless there's a clear storyteller and throwing a curveball would derail their narrative, you can add anything to to scene to make it interesting.
+Don't use this to turn your character into the "protagonist" or unfairly benefit them.
+Also, take responsibility for fleshing out your contributions.
+- NPC interactions
+- Sudden events
+- Background details that hint at more to discover

+Remember that so long as a scene doesn't need to serve a specific narrative, every player has an equal part in moving the scene along.
+Each character is equally important to the story, and giving attention to a character stuck in the background often makes things more interesting.

 ## How should I handle combat?
 ### Narrative style!
-If you know your character’s abilities well, you don’t need dice or a system to act out a fight.
+If you know your character's abilities well, you don't need dice or a system to act out a fight.
 Just describe what happens in as much detail as possible, and let the situation work itself out like any other.
+If you're worried about things getting out of hand (or if they already have), flag down a staff member or tutor to act as a referee or arbitrate an outcome.

 ### FATE Accelerated
 Links:
 - [Character Creation](https://fate-srd.com/fate-accelerated/who-do-you-want-be#how-do-i-make-the-character)
-- [How To Do Stuff](https://fate-srd.com/fate-accelerated/how-do-stuff-outcomes-actions-and-approaches) (Pangu’s `!dice` command supports Fudge dice with `dF`)
+- [How To Do Stuff](https://fate-srd.com/fate-accelerated/how-do-stuff-outcomes-actions-and-approaches) (Pangu's `!dice` command supports Fudge dice with `dF`)
 - [Challenges/Contests/Conflicts](https://fate-srd.com/fate-accelerated/challenges-contests-and-conflicts), [Damage/Stress/Consequences](https://fate-srd.com/fate-accelerated/ouch-damage-stress-and-consequences)

 ## What other resources are available?